By Lauren Tjaden

 Brilliant Bioluminescence in Tampa Bay

 Wandering Adventures Kayak Company, operated out of St. Petersburg, offers bioluminescent tours into Safety Harbor from late June through late August three to five nights a week.
 It’s very bright, some nights just as bright as the space coast.
-Coopers Bayou Park, south of Safety Harbor, is another Tampa Bay location where paddlers report glorious bioluminescence.
+Upper Tampa Bay Paddle Sports can help you discover Coopers Bayou Park, south of Safety Harbor, another Tampa Bay location where paddlers report glorious bioluminescence.